 Use secure messaging systems.
 You can protect your data behind secured data centers with state of the art security and on a network with all kinds of endpoint security, but if you’re transferring the data over an unsecure messaging channel, you’re still at risk.

-With an Office 365 E3 license, you’ll be able to use Teams for all of your messaging.
+With the 365 E3 license, you’ll be able to use Teams for all of your messaging.
 Video, audio, and text-based chat are all secured.
 Transfer files back and forth with full-time data encryption.
+All this in one cost saving package!

 Even if you don’t want to use Office 365, the free version of Teams will at least give you a secure location to chat over text and securely transfer files.
 Don’t let something as simple as the channel of communication cost you your data!